U.S. insider trading cases face test at appeals court

 The issue is at the heart of the appeal brought by Todd Newman, a former portfolio manager at the hedge fund Diamondback Capital Management, and Anthony Chiasson, co-founder of the hedge fund Level Global Investors.

-Newman and Chiasson were convicted in 2012 for their roles in a scheme prosecutors said reaped $72 million in illicit profits after trading on inside information about Dell Inc and Nvidia Corp.
+Newman and Chiasson were convicted in 2012 for their roles in a scheme prosecutors said reaped $72 million (42 million pounds) in illicit profits after trading on inside information about Dell Inc 4331.HK and Nvidia Corp (NVDA.O).

 The government said Newman, 46, and Chiasson, 49, traded on tips they received from analysts who worked at their hedge funds.